JD Spicer Zeb Solicitors Banner Image

 Contact our criminal law defence solicitors today

 If you have been charged with conspiracy to supply a Class A drug, immediate legal advice and representation are needed.
-For urgent support or to speak to us confidentially about any criminal matter, please do not hesitate to contact our dedicated team of criminal defence lawyers in London, Birmingham, and Manchester by telephone:
+If you are due to attend the police station, need urgent support or wish to speak to us confidentially about any criminal matter, please do not hesitate to contact our dedicated team of criminal defence lawyers in London, Birmingham, and Manchester by telephone:

 Or email: solicitors@jdspicer.co.uk